 The majority of respondents at Four Mile Beach live adjacent or within 1 km of the foreshore area.
-Most respondents also visited the foreshore at least once a week.
-This information indicates that the foreshore area is significant to residents and ratepayers at Four Mile Beach.
+Most respondents also visit the foreshore at least once a week.
+This information indicates that the foreshore area is significant to residents, ratepayers and visitors at Four Mile Beach.

 Residents predominantly use the Four Mile Beach foreshore for exercise and relaxation (Figure 4).
 The next most common uses for the foreshore area are meeting family and friends or for recreation and picnics.
 Four Mile Beach is one of two beaches in Douglas Shire where use of the foreshore for recreation activities (e.g., swimming, surfing, kayaking) is more common.
 The foreshore is used less often for BBQs, fishing and using the playground.
-Almost one in four respondents are using the foreshore area as an extension of their yard.
+Almost one in five respondents indicated that they are using the foreshore area as an extension of their yard.